Nashville’s “Best Places to Work” eight years in a row. We help companies conform to e-learning standards like SCORM and the Experience API.

 While Tim used to be a software developer, he has fallen gracefully into the role of Rustici Software CEO (Mike is now running Watershed LRS.)
 If you’re trying to get a plainspoken answer to a SCORM or xAPI question, or just play an inane game, Tim is the right person to talk to.

-When SumTotal closed its Seattle office and started shipping jobs to India, we jumped at the chance to get Ben to join us.
+When Ben became available on the job market, we jumped at the chance to get him to join us.
 He’s a legitimate challenge to Mike Rustici’s throne as SCORM wizard and – bonus! – came complete with collar.
 (We’re not sure he owns a t-shirt, actually.)
 Ben’s work with Mike on the ADL Technical Working Group had impressed us for years and as SCORM moves through a necessary evolution, Ben adds to our bandwidth on standards development activities.
 Heck, he wrote the first draft of xAPI.

 Ben is what some folks might call a Yankee and his trips to the Franklin office have involved adventures in grits, fried catfish and turnip greens.
 He’s also a serious guy who only has one face for the camera, despite David’s best efforts to provoke a different reaction.